-The Message Queuing section in Windows Server is located in the Features section of the Server Manager console.
-The jamsrequests private queue can be found there.
+The Message Queuing section in Windows Server is in the Features section of the Server Manager console.
+The private queues can be found there.

-Add the domain account you wish to use to the Permissions list for the jamsrequests Private Queue - it will require Full Control.
+Add the domain account you want to use to the Permissions list for the private queues.
+It will require Full Control.